-Teachers will use Telford and Wrekin LA grid to assess the children in Reading, Writing and Maths.
+Teachers will use grids listing year group objectives to assess the children in Reading, Writing and Maths.
 When the grids are used in conjunction with the children's work, they give an indication of where in the curriculum they are working and how secure they are.
-Assessments are recorded as E, D and S: a child may be Entering, Developing or Secure in a programme of study.
-These codes allow senior leaders to identify who is not on track to be secure by the end of the year and allows new teachers to see how secure a pupil was in their knowledge of the previous year's curriculum and how ready they are for progression.
-This knowledge supports the new teacher in differentiating the support given to pupils in the class to achieve their potential.
+Assessments are recorded as PKS, BLW, WTS, EXS or GDS: a child may be working pre-key stage, below, working towards, expected or greater depth in a programme of study.
+These codes allow senior leaders to identify who is not on track to be supported to make rapid progress from their starting points by the end of the year.
+It also allows new teachers to see how secure a pupil was in their knowledge of the previous year's curriculum and how ready they are for progression.
+This knowledge supports the new teacher in adapting the support given to pupils in the class to achieve their potential.